The Magic People Behind the System

 But how does the information get there and get updated?
 Is it magic?

 The short answer is no, it’s not magic.
 But there are magical people like Brayden Park behind the scenes.
-Park has worked for the Ministry of Highways and Infrastructure for the last four years.
+Park has worked for the Ministry of Highways for the last four years.
 He says it’s the dedicated Highway Hotline team that keeps him with the ministry.
 He and fellow staff are committed to making timely updates throughout their busy 12-hour shifts.
 “We are lucky to have individuals on staff that have high levels of accountability and resiliency, as we are a 24/7 service,” says Park.

 Hotline staff update road conditions, monitor hazards and alert media when bad weather is forecast.
 They also co-ordinate with RCMP after an accident.